NavieHuynh/gophercises/README.md

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) if you're using Mac or Windows
 2. Navigate to the folder where a `Dockerfile` exists
 3. Build the image locally with `docker build --tag solution .`
-* when making modifications to the code, remove the existing image to save space using `docker image --rm solution`
+* when making modifications to the code, remove the existing image to save space using `docker image rm solution`
 4. Start a container with the image using `docker run -it --rm solution`